 - Clicking Capture will start the process of Page Camera scanning your page to create the screenshot.

 Note: Do not navigate away from the page or change tabs while Page Camera is capturing the screenshot.

 - Step 5

 - You will be asked to review the screenshot.
-At this point, scroll through the screenshot that Page Camera has created to make sure all the content is showing as intended.
+At this point, scroll through the screenshot Page Camera has created to ensure all the content is as intended.

 - Step 6